Tankless Water Heaters

 Condensing tankless water heaters can be up to 90% energy-efficient.
 Homes that use natural gas to heat water save gas because less is needed to meet hot water demands.

 Benefits of Upgrading to a Tankless Water Heater in California

 California residents may be able to receive a rebate for upgrading their water heater to an energy-efficient model—but this isn’t the only advantage of choosing a tankless water heater in San Clarita Valley, Antelope Valley, San Fernando Valley, or Ventura County.

 With conventional tank-based water heaters, they have to run periodically to maintain desired water temperatures.
 This results in an increase in energy usage due to heat loss.

 With a tankless water heater, energy is only used when hot water is being made.
-Not only is the tankless water heater able to create the hot water you need but also reduces your energy usage.
+Not only is the tankless water heater able to create the hot water you need, but it also reduces your energy usage.

-To learn more about traditional, condensing, or hybrid tankless water heaters for your home, please feel free to call Kurt Bohmer Plumbing Inc. for a free consultation and no-obligation quote today!
+To learn more about traditional, condensing, or hybrid tankless water heaters for your home, please feel free to call Kurt Bohmer Plumbing Inc. at 661-251-5915 for a free consultation and no-obligation quote today!